 The fish swam as fast as he could to the sea, which was not far distant, and calling together all his relations who lived in the neighbourhood, he told them of the terrible danger which threatened the dwellers in the river.

-‘None of us has got it,’ said the fishes, shaking their heads; ‘but in the bay yonder there is a tunny who, although he is so old, always goes everywhere.
+‘None of us has got it,’ said the fishes, shaking their heads; ‘but in the bay yonder there is a tuna who, although he is so old, always goes everywhere.
 He will be able to tell you about it, if anyone can.’
-So the little fish swam off to the tunny, and again related his story.
+So the little fish swam off to the tuna, and again related his story.

 ‘Yes, I think that must be it,’ said the fish with joy.
 And taking the stone in his mouth he carried it to the place where the cat was waiting for him.